ably-labs/models/docs/concepts/usage.md

   return result.json(); // e.g. { sequenceID: '1', data: { id: 1, text: "Hello World", comments: [] } }
 }

-const model = modelsClient.models.get<Post, [string, number]>({
+const model = modelsClient.models.get({
-  sync: /* ... */,
+  sync,
   /* other registrations */
 })
 ```

-The model will invoke this function at the start of its lifecycle to initialise your model state.
+The model will invoke the sync function at the start of its lifecycle to initialise your model state.

 Additionally, this function will be invoked if the model needs to re-synchronise at any point, for example after an extended period of network disconnectivity.
 When the SDK needs to automatically re-synchronise it will use the params from the last call to the sync function.